Home » Canada has its 1st disability-inclusive karate charity

 Canada has its 1st disability-inclusive karate charity

 Brendan Breen is the first Canadian representative for the IKF.
 He started his martial arts classes three years ago and noticed that his class was attracting students of all abilities.
-He uses a system created by the Belgium-based Inclusive Karate Federation and realized that his students were happy attending his classes and there were students who were on the autism spectrum, cerebral palsy or Down syndrome who found the style of teaching interesting.
+He uses a system created by the Belgium-based Inclusive Karate Federation and realized that his students were happy attending his classes and some students were on the autism spectrum, cerebral palsy or Down syndrome who found the style of teaching interesting.

 Coordination and Concentration is all that you need